ansys/pymechanical-env/README.rst

 As Makefile has rules, ``tox`` has environments.
 In fact, ``tox`` creates its own virtual environment so anything being tested is isolated from the project to guarantee the project's integrity.
-These environments commands are provided:
+These environment commands are provided:

 - **tox -e style**: Checks for coding style quality.
 - **tox -e py**: Checks for unit tests.
 - **tox -e py-coverage**: Checks for unit testing and code coverage.
-- **tox -e doc**: Checks for documentation-building process.

 Raw testing
 ^^^^^^^^^^^